-This tutorial will help you to fix the “WiFi Connected but no Internet Access” problem on Windows 10.
-If you have full network signals on the PC but still can’t access the Internet, this article will surely help you fix the problem.
+You might encounter a network-related error where your WiFi is connected, but the Internet doesn’t work.
+This detailed guide will help you to fix the “WiFi Connected but no Internet Access” problem on Windows 10.
+If you have full network signals on the PC but can’t access the Internet, then you are connected to the router but not to the Internet.
 Ensure the Internet works on other devices; this way, you can find it is a problem with computers, not the Internet.

 Before checking the instructions, you must find the root cause of the problem; it will educate you to avoid similar issues in the future.

-Here are some possible reasons you can’t access the Internet even if you are connected.
+Here are some possible reasons you can’t access the Internet even if you are connected to the router.

 - Any issue with the router itself can cause this problem on your computer.

 - If you connect to public WiFi, you might face this issue.

 - Temp files build-up can also cause No internet access problem.

 - A corrupt Windows update.